dhborus/Midcentury/Thoughts.md

 ### Computer process

 --Although I should have opted for a laptop, iMac as regular machine makes sense.
 Ubuntu does not.
 Terrible for batteries. -- iPad is not really a work machine.
 Might work with Ulysses.[@rosenberg1992, p.
-44]
+94]

 ### Atom problems

 1. Misspellings do not show up immediately.
 2. Use of terminal from within Atom.
-3. Thesaurus use -- important[@rauchway2005, p.
-36]
+3. Thesaurus use -- important[@rauchway2005.
+By the way, I will have to clear up so many of these Zotero citations]
 4. Understanding panels.
 For awhile, far too busy.
 5. Need to get autocomplete bibliography to work.
 6. nvAtom